 Azure AS tiers

-Based on our tests, one virtual core corresponds to 20 QPUs, and this matches the Microsoft statement in the FAQ section.
+Based on our tests, 1 virtual core corresponds to 20 QPUs, and this matches the Microsoft statement in the FAQ section.
 This means that you have the following number of cores for each tier option:

 - Developer: 1 core